Get the Facts

 Visit the following links to learn more about the impact of closing the gap, and visit our two pager below to learn how it would affect South Carolinians today.

-The Facts Behind Closing the Healthcare Coverage Gap in South Carolina
+More Info on the Impact of Closing the Healthcare Coverage Gap in South Carolina

-Our Two Page Summary on the Importance of Closing the Gap
+Cover SC Two Page Summary on the Importance of Closing the Gap

 Supporting Information on Closing the Healthcare Coverage Gap